aethermx/ember-cli-lorem-ipsum/README.md

 [![Build Status](https://travis-ci.org/aethermx/ember-cli-lorem-ipsum.svg?branch=master)](https://travis-ci.org/aethermx/ember-cli-lorem-ipsum)

+## Addon Install

+    ember install:addon ember-cli-lorem-ipsum

-Provides a helper that makes it easy to add dummy text.
+It provides a helper that makes it easy to add dummy text.
 The only option that the helper accepts is **length**.

 The text will be returned inside a `<p>` tag like this:

     <p class="lorem_ipsum">Lorem ipsum.</p>

-## Addon Install

-  ember install:addon ember-cli-lorem-ipsum

 ## Examples